abdulwadoodfaazli/abdulwadoodfaazli.github.io/README.md

 # PersonalWebsite
 Files for my personal website.
-Built using NextJS
+Built using NextJS.
+Accessible at https://abdulwadoodfaazli.github.io